-How to Get a Electrician License in Tennessee
+How to Get an Electrician License in Tennessee

 Last updated: March 1, 2026

 Tennessee is a rapidly growing market with Nashville leading as one of the hottest cities in the US, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Tennessee is a structured process overseen by the Tennessee Department of Commerce and Insurance — Board of Licensing Contractors.
+Licensing in Tennessee is overseen by the Tennessee Department of Commerce and Insurance — Board of Licensing Contractors.
+The process does not require any pre-license education hours.
+You'll need to pass the Tennessee Electrical Contractor Exam (administered by PSI) with a score of at least 70%.

-Tennessee requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Tennessee does not require any pre-license education hours.
 The total cost is relatively affordable at $350 to $700, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |